 For authors of genre novel fiction, my biggest and best iceberg of a resource is the 20Booksto50K Facebook group.
 Rub shoulders, read and learn from authors making 5 figures a month.
-Play nice, read the pinned post first and you’ll learn exponentially and never be disappointed.
+Play nice, read the announcement first and you’ll learn exponentially and never be disappointed.

 Stephen King’s On Writing – Exceptional.
 It’s interesting, it’s funny, it’s informative.
-Awesome! (warning, yes it is Stephen King so there is some language :P)
+Inspiration at it’s Finest! (warning, yes it is Stephen King so there is some language :P)

 Renni Browne and Dave King’s Self Editing for Fiction Writers.
 How to Edit Yourself Into Print – it’s jam packed with info you need to know.
 Read my post all about it: here